 Students are encouraged to pursue their own independent research projects.
 However, projects that are offshoots of ongoing faculty research will also be considered for funding.
 If a project emerges from topics examined in a course, the research for which a DURF is awarded must not fulfill regular course or seminar requirements, but rather involve directed research, honors thesis, independent study, internship, or some similar course of study.

 All grant recipients are required to participate in the spring CAS Undergraduate Research Conference (for which a separate application must be submitted).
 In accepting a grant, the student also gives the College permission to publish the abstract online and in print in Inquiry, the College’s undergraduate research journal, and to share information with the donor of the particular research grant.
 Recipients must submit a Grant Report to the Dean’s Office by the end of the semester after they receive their award (i.e., students receiving a grant in November must submit a Report by the end of the following spring semester).

-- All selection committee meetings (Humanities, Social Science, STEM) take place the second week of April, 2018
+- All selection committee meetings (Humanities, Social Science, STEM) take place the third week of April

 (Conference Grant applications are accepted throughout the year on a rolling basis.)

 If you have any questions, please contact the Assistant Dean for Students, Joel Ward at 212-998-8140 or email email@example.com